jlooper/memory-card-game-vue/step-4/README.md

 # Step 4: v-for
 Now that you've come this far, it's time for some cleanup.
-In your `src/components` directory, delete the boilerplate components that came with the VueJS installation.
-Those files are:
+In your `src/components` directory, delete the `HelloWorld.vue` boilerplate component that came with the VueJS installation.
-- `HelloWorld.vue`
-- `TheWelcome.vue`
-- `WelcomeItem.vue`
-- the entire `icons` directory

 Now you'll address the `<li class="card">` element.
 It needs to be called 16 times, and there is some variable data needed for the nested `<CardView />` components (`imageUrl`s and `imageAltText`s).